Reztreal/ParametricFunctions/README.md

 # Parametric Functions

 #### Description:
-Below are 3 parametric functions I animated using Unity to learn Unity further.
+These are 3 parametric functions I animated to learn Unity further.

 First one is called Ripple and it is basically a sine wave.
 The twist is that every point's distance to origin is calculated and then integrated into the sine function.